Should you get 4G or satellite broadband for your home or business?

-However with satellite broadband, latency is much higher - at least 10 times higher, running at around 500ms.
+However with satellite broadband, latency is much higher - at least 10 times higher, running at around 400ms.
 This is perhaps unsurprising, given that you're connected to the internet via a satellite that's 36,000km away, so the round trip for communication is going to cause noticeable delays within any internet-based activity.

-4G coverage is being extended literally every single week - and currently approximately 95% of the UK's population are within its coverage.
+4G coverage is being extended literally every single week - and currently approximately 99% of the UK's population are already within its coverage.
 Just give us a call on 03333 447700 and we'll be able to let you know instantly which of our 4G broadband services cover your home or business.

-However, there will be certain locations where a strong enough 4G signal simply isn't yet available.
+However, extremely rarely there may be a very few locations where a strong enough 4G signal simply isn't available yet.

 In those circumstances, the only other option to a slow landline-based service would be satellite delivered broadband, because the entire UK already falls under satellite broadband coverage.
-So, provided that a clear line of sight to the relevant satellite is available from a suitable dish mounting point at your property, we will be able to get you connected.
+So, provided that a clear line of sight to the relevant satellite is available from a suitable dish mounting point at your property, you should be able to get a satellite broadband connection.